artemchiruhin/artemchiruhin/README.md

 I'm a beginner web-developer, I have learnt HTML, CSS, JS, PHP.

-Now I learn Laravel and Vue.
+Now I learn Laravel and React.

-I want to become a front-end developer (React or Vue) in the future.
+I want to become a front-end developer (React or Next) in the future.